Minor in Computer Networking

 The Minor in Computer Networking provides students with a comprehensive education in network technologies.
 Through hands-on experience with various devices, services, and tools, students gain practical skills that prepare them for future careers in the field.

-Extensive lab exercises are built into the curriculum, allowing students to apply classroom concepts to real-world networking scenarios and strengthen their problem-solving abilities.
+Extensive lab exercises are integrated into the curriculum, enabling students to apply classroom concepts to real-world networking scenarios and enhance their problem-solving skills.

 What You’ll Learn: